+- Database name: jamfsoftware

-- Username: jamfsoftware - Password: jamfsw03
+- Username: jamfsoftware

+- Password: jamfsw03

-Note: If you customize the database name, username, or password, you will be prompted to enter the custom settings when you run the JSS Installer.
+Note: If you customize any of the MySQL settings, you will be prompted to enter them on the Database pane when you run the JSS Installer.

-1. Open Terminal and access the MySQL command line as "root" by typing:
+1. Open a command prompt and access the MySQL command line as "root" by typing something similar to the following:

-'''

 mysql -u root -p

-'''

-If MySQL is not in the path or it is installed in a custom location, access the MySQL command line by updating the path or by typing:
+If you did not create a root password when installing MySQL, do not type -p.
+If MySQL is not in the path or it is installed in a custom location, enter the installation path in place of mysql.